FAQs

 Mrs Menna Haria (GCSE Maths Master)

-We were last checked in 2014 and the check was clear (surely that goes without saying?).
+We were last checked in 2023 at the request of John Lyons School and the check was clear (surely that goes without saying?)

 We have both been teaching for over 25-years!